Home › Pollen Count Scottsdale

 Pollen Count Scottsdale — What You Need to Know

-The pollen count in Scottsdale peaks in February–October, though allergy sufferers can experience symptoms from as early as late winter.
+The pollen count in Scottsdale peaks in February–October.
 Despite low humidity, the Southwest sees heavy pollen from mulberry, olive, and native desert plants.

 Why Is Pollen High in Scottsdale?